Pumpkin and Clay Face Mask Projecthttps://www.brambleberry.com/in-the-studio/projects/body-care/pumpkin-and-clay-face-mask-project/PS000054.html

-This Pumpkin & Clay Face Mask is made with skin-loving ingredients such as pumpkin extract, pumpkin powder, and oat oil.
+This project is made with skin-loving ingredients such as pumpkin extract, pumpkin powder, and oat oil.
 Kaolin clay creates a thick yet spreadable texture, and dark red Brazilian clay gives the mask a beautiful pumpkin orange hue.

 This mask is an emulsified product, which means oils and water are blended together with the help of an emulsifier.
 In this recipe, we used Polawax Emulsifying Wax and Btms- 50 Conditioning Emulsifier to bind the mask.
 The final texture is similar to a thick cream.
 Because this recipe contains water, a preservative is necessary.
 Learn more about preservatives here.
 This mask is best suited for combination to oily skin.
 If you have dry skin, decrease the amount of kaolin clay as shown in the Lavender Face Mask Project.